email: info(at)go-eu.com

 Published on 23 December, 2025 / Answer

-After you formed a Bulgarian or Romanian company you apply for a residency.
+After you have formed a Bulgarian or Romanian company, you apply for a residency.
 Personal income tax in both countries is only 10%.
-So if you have personal income abroad you can declare it on your personal income tax.
-Just like that it's rarely the case: We open an US LLC additonally, rewrite the operation agreement and get it approved by the official tax offices that they should see that income as personal and not corporate.
-Its a process we specialized in.
-Works for many of our clients.
+So if you have personal income abroad, you can declare it on your personal income tax.

 Leave a comment